raku-community-modules/FastCGI/README.md

-# FastCGI for Perl 6 #
+# FastCGI for Raku #

-A library for building web applications using FastCGI in Perl 6.
+A library for building web applications using FastCGI in Raku.
 Uses a PSGI-compliant interface by default, so you can use it with any PSGI-compliant frameworks, such as WWW::App.

 ## Status

-Basic functionality works, but is currently fairly slow using the pure-perl implementation of the FastCGI protocol.
+Basic functionality works, but is currently fairly slow using the pure source implementation of the FastCGI protocol.

 I haven't done any extensive testing using input streams or error streams.